Langdon Academy

-Langdon Academy (formerly Langdon School) is a mixed all-through school with academy status, located on Sussex Road, East Ham in the London Borough of Newham, England.
+Langdon Academy (formerly known as Langdon School, and East Ham Grammar School for Boys) is a mixed all-through school with academy status, located on Sussex Road, East Ham in the London Borough of Newham, England.

 It is situated in East Ham, close to the junction of the A124 (Barking Road) with the North Circular Road (A406): the school playing fields border on to the A406.
 This is near the eastern end terminus of the A406 with the A13 in Wallend, close to the boundary of Newham and Barking and Dagenham and Barking Creek.
 The River Roding runs behind the school in Barking.

 Admissions

 Langdon Academy is a school for pupils aged 3–16, which admitted its first primary cohort in 2011.
 A £26 million building works programme has been completed in time for the 2013/14 academic year, in time for the appointment of Principal Chris Mallaband, who left the academy at the end of the spring term.
-Peter Whittle was the principal between 2014–2018.
+Peter Whittle was the principal between 2014 and 2018.
 Now Jamie Brooks is the new principal of the academy.